 You CAN rebuild that connection you felt for one another when you first kissed.
 And you can bring back that love and devotion you felt for one another when both of you said, “I love you” for the first time.

-If you feel like your marriage is worth rekindling, then do yourself a favor and check out all the info and free video at Mend the Marriage.
+If you feel like your marriage is worth rekindling, then do yourself a favor and check out all the info and free video on the 7 Steps to Fixing Your Marriage.
 The marriage you save may be your own!

 How often should a married couple make love?